Sep 7, 2020

 ETTR summary plus a real example

-Much is said and written about ETTR (Exposing to the Right).
-Enough to believe most photographers see the value of using ETTR.
-Unfortunately, this is not the case.
-The challenge is YouTube talking heads and forum experts continuously promote wild statements, resulting in a powerful technique being lost in a cloud of confusion.
-See this article for more about modern marketing.
+Much has been written and said about ETTR.
+Enough for most photographers to see the value in having this technique.
+Unfortunately, this is not the case because YouTube and forum experts continue to make wild claims about sensor size.
+This resulted in a powerful exposure technique being lost in a cloud of "size and capture" confusion.
+This article gives a brief overview of marketing.

-Olympus EM1 II with Leica 25mm f1.4 lens - ISO6400 f7.1 1/13Sec w ETTR - Raw file converted in WorkSpace and edited in Photoshop
+Olympus EM1 II with Leica 25mm f1.4 lens - ISO6400 f7.1 1/13Sec with ETTR - Enhanced Raw file converted in WorkSpace and edited in Photoshop.

 What is the role of the ISO function?

-The most important technique for improving image quality is to know the ISO.
+The most critical variable impacting image quality is understanding the ISO.

-Avoid the auto ISO setting and learn how to manually set the ISO.
+Avoid Auto ISO settings and learn how to manually set the ISO.

 What are the benefits of ETTR?